pschool-in/curriculum/content/general-knowledge/gk-2.md

 ## Fill in the blanks (Using Options)

 ```
-In Tamil Nadu, *Tamil (Malayalam)*is used as the official language.
+In Tamil Nadu, *Tamil (Malayalam)*is the official language.
-In Punjab, *Punjabi (Odia)* is used as the official language.
+In Punjab, *Punjabi (Odia)* is the official language.
-In Rajasthan, *Hindi (Punjabi)* is used as the official lamguage.
+In Rajasthan, *Hindi (Punjabi)* is the official lamguage.
-In Telangana, *Telugu (Tamil)* is used as the official language.
+In Telangana, *Telugu (Tamil)* is the official language.
-In West Bengal, *Bengali (Kashmiri)* is used as the official language.
+In West Bengal, *Bengali (Kashmiri)* is the official language.
 ```

 ## True or False

 ```
 True:
-Hindi is the official language used in Chhattisgarh.
+Hindi is the official language of Chhattisgarh.
-Hindi is the official language used in Haryana.
+Hindi is the official language ofHaryana.
-Hindi is the official language used in  Himachal pradesh.
+Hindi is the official language of Himachal pradesh.

 False:
-Hindi is the official language used in Karnataka.
+Hindi is the official language of Karnataka.
-Bengali is the official language used in Jammu and kashmir.
+Bengali is the official language of Jammu and kashmir.
 ```

 ******************************************************************************************************************************************************************************